OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 through the INT_ALIAS_TYPE_CODE field (linking to the R_INT_ALIAS_TYPE_CODE table).
 This has been used, for example, to match intervals between disparate databases that correspond to the same general schema as the ORMGP database.
+If the name used is entirely numeric (and a whole number), it is converted and used to populate INT_NAME_ALIAS_ID.

 Refer also to D_LOC_ALIAS (which performs a similar function for locations).